 With this function, the gNB-DU indicates that a bearer, or a UE is inactive or active.
 The gNB-CU consolidates all the serving gNB-DUs for the UE and takes further action.

+With this function, the gNB-CU indicates the gNB-DU that the UE context concerns mobility enhancement operation, and the gNB-DU takes corresponding actions.